felixschuette/STM32_LEDController/README.md

 * LED_NUM:  indicates the number of LEDs to be controlled.
 * LED_TYPE: indicates whether the attached LEDs are of type RGB or RGBW.
 Thereby, "0x00" corresponds to RGB and "0x01" to RGBW, respectively.
 * ANI_DIR: specifies the direction of animation.
 If set to "0x00", no animation is performed.
 "0x01" corresponds to an animation in upward direction and "0x002" in downward direction.
-* DURATION: specifies the time span in miliseconds in which the pattern should be displayed.
+* DURATION: specifies the time span in milliseconds in which the pattern should be displayed.
-* BUS_NUM: indicates by which stripe the given pattern is to be shown.
+* BUS_NUM: indicates by which stripe (0x00, or 0x01) the given pattern is to be shown.

-After the 8 byte header, the corresponding LED pattern consiting of a series of LED colors follows.
+Note that all bytes are formatted MSB.
+After the 8 byte header, the corresponding LED pattern consisting of a series of LED colors follows.
 Depending on whether the _LED_TYPE_ was set to RGB or RGBW, each LED color consists of 3 or 4 bytes, respectively:
 <table class="tg">
   <tr>
     <th class="tg-0pky" colspan="4">LED #1 Color</th>